 One of the little absurdities of human nature that I’ve always found fascinating is how easily we allow our actions and priorities to be shaped by rewards and incentives that are not, when you think about them, very rewarding or incentivizing.

-I was recently reminded of this rule while walking through the baggage claim section of the airport in Greensboro, North Carolina.
-Every fifty yards or so, I’d pass one of those baggage cart stations where you can rent a cart for a few dollars to trundle your luggage to your car.
+I was recently at the airport in Greensboro, North Carolina.
+While walking through the baggage claim section, every fifty yards or so, I’d pass one of those baggage cart stations where you can rent a cart for a few dollars to trundle your luggage to your car.
 Each of these stations was nicely stocked with carts.

 What I was observing was not a case of spontaneous neighborliness and community spirit among the fine citizens of Greensboro (though they were certainly a courteous enough bunch).
 Instead, it was an example of human beings cheerily accepting an inconvenience, all to collect on a seemingly minuscule reward.
 In this case, returning the carts to their stations garnered each person a cash prize of… 50 cents.

 While walking down the sidewalk, many of us would not go more than a few feet out of our way to pick up such a sum, and yet the advance knowledge among travelers that the reward exists has relieved airports across the country of the need to employ cart returners, such as grocery stores employ.
 Those 50 cents become a goal that people get into their minds, and they will surmount a not inconsiderable inconvenience in order to attain it.

 I bring this story up because it illustrates a principle that learning professionals are often loath to admit – incentives in learning, along with rewards (and not even necessarily tangible ones) for completing tasks work.
 We often resist this fact – after all, bribing people to complete their training doesn’t seem to fit with the nobleness of a profession built around imparting knowledge – but it is nonetheless true.